floXcoder/InRailsWeBlog/README.md

 https://gitlab.l-x.fr/Flo/InRailsWeBlog/tree/develop

-Gitflow is used for branch management.

 ### Create major version

-To create a new major version, start manually a new Gitflow release named "0.Y.0" or "X.0.0".
+To create a new major version, apply a new tag named "0.Y.0" or "X.0.0".
 Next release will increment the minor version (Z).

 ### Remote repository